phetsims/qa/documentation/qa-book.md

 | Uncheck the “Upstream Active” button. | You shouldn’t be able to manipulate anything in the upstream sim, but you can now manipulate items in the downstream sim. |
 | Press the “Launch” button at the bottom of the wrapper. | It should load a version of the sim starting in the current state of the upstream sim (similar to launching in Studio wrapper). |

+* *Note: The following items in the Preferences menu are stateful (changes should carry over to the downstream sim):*
+    * anything in the Simulation tab
+    * locale
+    * projector mode
+    * audio features toggle (and sound button in nav bar)

 *Column 2 says:* State ?phetioDebug=true
 *How?*
 On one random platform combination: